tfonteyn/NeverTooManyBooks/app/src/main/java/com/hardbacknutter/nevertoomanybooks/NOTES.md

 - Author metadata: now collecting birth/death dates and a picture;
   these are shown on the "All works by this author" screen.
-- Bedetheque: enhancements to find/select the correct edition when searching by ISBN for older comics.
+- Bedetheque: enhancements to find/select the correct edition when searching
+- improvements in "Update books": the description field can now append text from multiple sites. by ISBN for older comics.
 - Android 16 tested/supported.

 FIXES:

+- optimizations in loading and displaying images

 REMOVED: